gilesknap/pico-xmas2/README.md

 # now reboot your PC (logout is not enough)
 ```

-I'm pretty sure **Windows users** don't need to do anything special. **MacOS USers**
+I'm pretty sure **Windows Users** don't need to do anything special.
-may also need to set the dialout group membership.
+**MacOS Users** may also need to set the dialout group membership.

 ### Get the project onto your pico

 Now we want to get the project onto your pico.
 To do this we need to clone the
 project from GitHub, open it in vscode and then upload it to the pico.

 Note
 that I use vscode to get the initial terminal window, this is because it
 provides the most consistent experience across platforms - but you can use
 your favourite terminal if you prefer for the first steps.